csc-training/hip-programming/docs/04-memory.md

 - Incremental development
 - Increased developer productivity
   - Especially on large codebases with complex data structures
-- Allows oversubscribing GPU memory on some architectures
 - Data transfer can be optimized later
   - With prefetches and hints
 :::